eclipse-hawkbit/hawkbit/hawkbit-mgmt/hawkbit-mgmt-server/README.md

 of hawkbit to ensure that they wont run schedulers simultaneously or you shall configure all instances but one to do not run schedulers!

-## Optional Protostuff for Sprign cloud bus
+## Optional Protostuff for Spring cloud bus

 The micro-service instances are configured to communicate via Spring Cloud Bus.
 Optionally, you could use [Protostuff](https://github.com/protostuff/protostuff) based message payload serialization for improved performance.